Kirkham Grammar School: Development

-The school celebrated its 450th anniversary in 1999 and has undertaken a major development programme with phase one, a science laboratories and classroom project, being completed in November 2005.
+The school celebrated its 450th anniversary in 1999 and has undertaken a major development programme with phase one, science laboratories and a classroom project, being completed in November 2005.
 The second phase, a new £1.5M extension project, was launched in May 2007 to give the school extra facilities with twelve new classrooms.
 The classrooms, with full Information technology (IT) multimedia teaching aids and access to laptops with wireless Internet facilities, opened in December.
 A time capsule was buried in the foundations.

 In January 2007, the new Lawrence House Pavilion was officially opened with a performance of William Shakespeare's Much Ado About Nothing.
 The pavilion houses a drama studio, changing rooms, kitchen and a lounge area funded by the Lawrence House Trust, together with the Katie Caine Trust, after which the studio was named and also The Friends of Kirkham Grammar.
 The pavilion cost £220,000.

 In October 2007, the school's sports pitch was relaid with all weather AstroTurf, and with floodlights it is also used by local community partners for sports such as hockey and football.
 The old pitch was recycled with part of it being used to make new pathways for North Shore Golf Club in Blackpool.